Carlos Babington: Playing career

-He started his career as footballer at Club Atlético Huracán in 1969.
+Babington started his career as footballer at Club Atlético Huracán in 1969.
 With Huracán, Babington was part of the team that won the 1973 Metropolitano.
 Managed by César Menotti, that squad is widely regarded as one of the best Argentine teams ever, with Babington being a key player along with René Houseman, Miguel Brindisi and Omar Larrosa.

 In 1974, he was transferred to the German team SG Wattenscheid 09, though he had also considered an offer from Stoke City due to his English ancestry.

 Babington returned to Huracán in 1979 and played for the club until 1982, when he moved to Florida, United States, to play for the Tampa Bay Rowdies.
 In 1983, he played for Atlético Junior of Barranquilla, Colombia where he ended his career due to personal matters.
 He retired from football later that year.

 Babington scored 126 goals for Huracán in his eight years with the club.

 Managerial career

-As manager, he coached Platense, Banfield, Racing, River Plate, León Fútbol Club (Mexico), Chacarita Juniors and Huracán.
-As Huracán manager, he won two Second Division champinsohips in 1990 and 2000, helping Huracán to return to Primera División.
+As a manager, Babington coached Platense, Banfield, Racing, River Plate, León Fútbol Club (Mexico), Chacarita Juniors and Huracán.
+As Huracán manager, he won two Second Division championships in 1990 and 2000, helping Huracán to return to Primera División.

 In 2006 Babington was elected as Huracán's president.
 Under his administration, the team achieved another promotion to Primera División, remaining in the top division until the 2010–11 season when Huracán would be relegated again.

 Babington and Daniel Passarella (of River Plate) are the only people to have been player, manager and president of a single football club in Argentina.